BogdanShvetss/task/README.md

 You can run this tests using any IDE

-Or if you have installed Maven you can run tests using it
+Or if you have installed Maven you can run tests in terminal

 To run all API tests run in terminal
 ```mvn '-Dtest=api.*Test' test```